 Snickers and Milky Way are, of course, both chocolate bars, and it is not surprising that some ingredients are used in the making of both candies.

 Both chocolate bars contain milk chocolate.
-The milk chocolate used in these bars contains sugar, cocoa butter, chocolate, lactose, skim milk, milkfat, soy lecithin, as well as artificial flavor.
+The milk chocolate used in these bars contains sugar, cocoa butter, chocolate, lactose, skim milk, milkfat, soy lecithin, as well as artificial flavors.

 There is also added sugar, corn syrup, salt, and egg whites in Snickers and Milky Ways.
 The manufacturer uses artificial additives for both candy bars.